andiosika/SQL_Hypothesis_Testing_Workflow/README.md

 ### Since we are comparing multiple discounts to inspect it's impact on quantity ordered an AVNOVA or Kruksal test will be run depending on how assumptions are met:

 Assumptions for ANOVA Testing were evaluated - Outliers were evaluated using Z-Score Testing and removed.
-Lavines Testing was conducted on the cleaned dataset and demonstrated that it was not equal variance so Kruksal testing was conducted , and Normality.
+Lavines Testing was conducted on the cleaned dataset and demonstrated that it was not equal variance so Kruksal testing was conducted.

 ### Assumption 1:  Outliers